This is the best news article I’ve seen in a while:

 This approach, which I have called logical depth, is motivated by a common feature of intuitively organized objects found in nature: the internal evidence they contain of a nontrivial causal history.
 If one accepts that an object’s minimal program represents its most plausible explanation, then the minimal program’s run time represents the number of steps in its most plausible history.
 To make depth stable with respect to small variations in x or U, it is necessary also to consider programs other than the minimal one, appropriately weighted according to their compressibility, resulting in the following two-parameter definition.

-• An object is called d-deep with s bits significance iff every program for U to compute x in time <d is compressible by at least s bits.
+An object x is called d-deep with s bits significance iff every program for U to compute x in time <d is compressible by at least s bits.
 This formalizes the idea that every hypothesis for x to have originated more quickly than in time d contains s bits worth of ad-hoc assumptions.

 Dynamic and static resources, in the form of the parameters d and s, play complementary roles in this definition: d as the quantifier and s as the certifier of the object’s nontriviality.
 Invoking the two parameters in this way not only stabilizes depth with respect to small variations of x and U, but also makes it possible to prove that depth obeys a slow growth law, without which any mathematically definition of organized complexity would seem problematic.

-• A fast deterministic process cannot convert shallow objects to deep ones, and a fast stochastic process can only do so with low probability.
+A fast deterministic process cannot convert shallow objects to deep ones, and a fast stochastic process can only do so with low probability.
 (For details see Bennett88.)

 Logical depth addresses many infelicities and problems associated with entropic measures of complexity.

-• It does not impose an arbitrary rate of exchange between the independent variables of strength of evidence and degree of nontriviality of what the evidence points to, nor an arbitrary maximum complexity that an object can have, relative to its size.
+It does not impose an arbitrary rate of exchange between the independent variables of strength of evidence and degree of nontriviality of what the evidence points to, nor an arbitrary maximum complexity that an object can have, relative to its size.
 Just as a microscopic fossil can validate an arbitrarily long evolutionary process, so a small fragment of a large system, one that has evolved over a long time to a deep state, can contain evidence of entire depth of the large system, which may be more than exponential in the size of the fragment.

-• It helps explain the increase of complexity at early times and its decrease at late times by providing different mechanisms for these processes.
+It helps explain the increase of complexity at early times and its decrease at late times by providing different mechanisms for these processes.
 In figure 2, for example, depth increases steadily at first because it reflects the duration of the system’s actual history so far.
 At late times, when the cellular automaton has run for a generic time comparable to its Poincare recurrence time, the state becomes shallow again, not because the actual history was uneventful, but because evidence of that history has become degraded to the point of statistical insignificance, allowing the final state to be generated quickly from a near-incompressible program that short-circuits the system’s actual history.

-• It helps explain while some systems, despite being far from thermal equilibrium, never self-organize.
+It helps explain while some systems, despite being far from thermal equilibrium, never self-organize.
 For example in figure 1, the gaseous sun, unlike the solid earth, appears to lack means of remembering many details about its distant past.
 Thus while it contains evidence of its age (e.g. in its hydrogen/helium ratio) almost all evidence of particular details of its past, e.g. the locations of sunspots, are probably obliterated fairly quickly by the sun’s hot, turbulent dynamics.
 On the other hand, systems with less disruptive dynamics, like our earth, could continue increasing in depth for as long as their nonequilibrium boundary conditions persisted, up to an exponential maximum imposed by Poincare recurrence.

-• Finally, depth is robust with respect to transformations that greatly alter an object’s size and Kolmogorov complexity, and many other entropic quantities, provided the transformation leaves intact significant evidence of a nontrivial history.
+Finally, depth is robust with respect to transformations that greatly alter an object’s size and Kolmogorov complexity, and many other entropic quantities, provided the transformation leaves intact significant evidence of a nontrivial history.
 Even a small sample of the biosphere, such as a single DNA molecule, contains such evidence.
 Mathematically speaking, the depth of a string x is not much altered by replicating it (like the bacteria in the flask), padding it with zeros or random digits, or passing it though a noisy channel (although the latter treatment decreases the significance parameter s).
 If the whole history of the earth were derandomized, by substituting deterministic pseudorandom choices for all its stochastic accidents, the complex objects in this substitute world would have very little Kolmogorov complexity, yet their depth would be about the same as if they had resulted from a stochastic evolution.

 The remaining infelicities of logical depth as a complexity measure are those afflicting computational complexity and algorithmic entropy theories generally.

-• Lack of tight lower bounds: because of open P=PSPACE question one cannot exhibit a system that provably generates depth more than polynomial in the space used.
+Lack of tight lower bounds: because of open P=PSPACE question one cannot exhibit a system that provably generates depth more than polynomial in the space used.

-• Semicomputability: deep objects can be proved deep (with exponential effort) but shallow ones can’t be proved shallow.
+Semicomputability: deep objects can be proved deep (with exponential effort) but shallow ones can’t be proved shallow.
 The semicomputability of depth, like that of Kolmogorov complexity, is an unavoidable consequence of the unsolvability of the halting problem.

 The following observations can be made partially mitigating these infelicities.

-• Using the theory of cryptographically strong pseudorandom functions one can argue (if such functions exist) that deep objects can be produced efficiently, in time polynomial and space polylogarithmic in their depth, and indeed that they are produced efficiently by some physical processes.
+Using the theory of cryptographically strong pseudorandom functions one can argue (if such functions exist) that deep objects can be produced efficiently, in time polynomial and space polylogarithmic in their depth, and indeed that they are produced efficiently by some physical processes.

-• Semicomputability does not render a complexity measure entirely useless.
+Semicomputability does not render a complexity measure entirely useless.
 Even though a particular string cannot be proved shallow, and requires an exponential amount of effort to prove it deep, the depth-producing properties of stochastic processes can be established, assuming the existence of cryptographically strong pseudorandom functions.
 This parallels the fact that while no particular string can be proved to be algorithmically random (incompressible), it can be proved that the statistically random process of coin tossing produces algorithmically random strings with high probability.

 Granting that a logically deep object is one plausibly requiring a lot of computation to produce, one can consider various related notions:

-• An object y is deep relative to x if all near-minimal sized programs for computing y from x are slow-running.
+An object y is deep relative to x if all near-minimal sized programs for computing y from x are slow-running.
 Two shallow objects may be deep relative to one another, for example a random string and its XOR with a deep string.

-• An object can be called cryptic if it is computationally difficult to obtain a near- minimal sized program for the object from the object itself, in other words if any near-minimal sized program for x is deep relative to x.
+An object can be called cryptic if it is computationally difficult to obtain a near- minimal sized program for the object from the object itself, in other words if any near-minimal sized program for x is deep relative to x.
 One-way functions, if they exist, can be used to define cryptic objects; for example, in a computationally secure but information theoretically insecure cryptosystem, plaintexts should be cryptic relative to their ciphertexts.

-• An object can be called ambitious if, when presented to a universal computer as input, it causes the computer to embark on a long but terminating computation.
+An object can be called ambitious if, when presented to a universal computer as input, it causes the computer to embark on a long but terminating computation.
 Such objects, though they determine a long computation, do not contain evidence of it actually having been done.
 Indeed they may be shallow and even algorithmically random.

-• An object can be called wise if it is deep and a large and interesting family of other deep objects are shallow relative to it.
+An object can be called wise if it is deep and a large and interesting family of other deep objects are shallow relative to it.
 Efficient oracles for hard problems, such as the characteristic function of an NP-complete set, or the characteristic set K of the halting problem, are examples of wise objects.
 Interestingly, Chaitin’s omega is an exponentially more compact oracle for the halting problem than K is, but it is so inefficient to use that it is shallow and indeed algorithmically random.

 Further details about these notions can be found in Bennett88.
 K.W.
 Regan in Dick Lipton’s blog discusses the logical depth of Bill Gasarch’s recently discovered solutions to the 17-17 and 18×18 four-coloring problem